AV-98-Ingram/LeetCodeSolutions/November/Readme.md

 **384-Shuffle_an_array**
 - classic random shuffle problem

+**388-Longest_absolute_file_path**
+- I thought of building a tree then compute the longest path.
+A better idea is to do it on the fly.

 **460-LFU_Cache**
 - My fastest solution maintains two maps.
 A map from keys to nodes and a map from counters to node lists.
 - details can be found on the comment of my solution.